SagaeHaruki/SGameScripts/README.md

 - Removed the player collider (Doesn't need this)
 - Removed the old camera movement (Am currently using a cinemachine for the camera movement)
 - Added a camera zoom script
+- Added smoothening to the camera zoom script

 [Nov.
 15, 2023]